MaibornWolff/metric-gardener/CONTRIBUTING.md

 Commit messages should follow the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/) with the following additional rules:

--   The first line MUST end with the id of the corresponding issue on GitHub
+-   The first line MUST end with the id of the corresponding issue on GitHub.
--   The type MUST be one of the types in the table "allowed change types" above
+-   The type MUST be one of the types in the table "allowed change types" above.
+-   Breaking changes MUST be indicated in the type/scope prefix of a commit by adding an exclamation mark `!` before the colon `:`.

 This results in the following structure for commit messages:

 ```
-<type>[optional scope]: <description> #<issue-id>
+<type>[optional scope][!]: <description> #<issue-id>

 [optional body]